alx-sch/CPP_Glossary/README.md

     </sup>
 </p>

-He later further generalizes this procedure in a way that is analogous to the insights originally shared by Ford and Johnson in their paper:
+He later generalizes this procedure in a way that is analogous to the insights originally shared by Ford and Johnson in their paper:

 <p align="center">
     <img src="https://github.com/alx-sch/42_CPP_00-04/blob/main/.assets/FJ_generalized.png" alt="FJ_generalized.png" width="650" />